Virtual Ocean Pavilion

 The Virtual Ocean Pavilion at COP28

-The Global Ocean Forum is committed to organizing the VOP to be user-friendly, informational and accessible, with plans to streamline user experience and add new and exciting features to this year’s VOP.
-Plans for the VOP at COP28 include:
+The Global Ocean Forum is committed to organizing the VOP to be user-friendly, informational and accessible, with plans to continuously streamline user experience and add new and exciting features.
+To that end, aspects of the VOP at COP28 included:

 • Twelve exhibits showcasing new ocean-climate initiatives